addhe/areai/docs/scaling_guide.md

-# Scaling Guide for Auto Reply Email System
+# Panduan Penskalaan untuk Sistem Balas Email Otomatis

 This guide provides strategies and best practices for scaling the Auto Reply Email system to handle enterprise workloads and high email volumes.